thegenemyers/MERQURY.FK/README.md

 reporting to the standard error, and -P is passed through to the calls to FastK so you can specify the temp directory if needed.

+If the -k option is set then in addition to producing the requested .png or .pdf files with root path \<out\>, CNplot also creates \<out\>.cni that contains the processed data that is given to an R-script to produce the plots.
+This allows users to call CNplot again, but with just \<out\>[.cni] as the primary argument, and the plots will be produced again under control of the parameters given.
+This saves having to wait for the plotting data to have to be computed again, and permits one to repeatedly plot until they are satisfied with the size, scaling, and form.

+The use is responsible for deleting \<out\>.cni when desired.

 <br>

 <a name="ASMplot"></a>